cjrh/lifter/README.md

 I said that *lifter* is for fetch CLI binaries.
 That's what I'm *using* it for, but it's more than that.
 It's an engine for downloading things from web pages.
 It works like a web scraper.
 There is a declarative mechanism for specifying how to find the download item on a page.
 You do have to do a bit of work to figure out the right CSS to target the download link correctly.

+*NOTE: this section is out of date because of the switch from page scraping to calling the Github API*

 Let's look at the ripgrep configuration entry: